Cerebrospinal Fluid Leak

 Treatment will depend on the location and size of your leak.

 - Conservative treatment may be done to decrease pressure and allow the leak to heal on its own.
 You will need to stay in bed with your head raised and avoid activities that cause pressure.
 These activities include coughing, vomiting, blowing your nose, and straining to have a bowel movement.
-Your healthcare provider may give you medicines to stop any coughing and vomiting.
-He may also give you medicines to keep your bowel movements soft.
+Your provider may give you medicines to stop any coughing and vomiting.
+He or she may also give you medicines to keep your bowel movements soft.

 - A lumbar drain may be done by placing a catheter into your lower back.
 The catheter will be attached to a drainage collector to drain your CSF.
 This lowers the pressure, which helps the leak close.
 CSF diversion is sometimes used with other treatments.

 - A blood patch may be done to close your CSF leak.
-Your healthcare provider will inject a sample of your own blood near the leak.
+Your provider will inject a sample of your own blood near the leak.
 The blood will clot, which may help to close your leak.

 - Surgery is done if none of the other treatments stop your CSF leak.